cardsorg/cardsorg.github.io/index.md

 We will establish a rating that applies to trading card games like Magic: The Gathering and Pokemon.
 This is not part of the official rating.

 ### Rating calculation
 Ratings use the TrueSkill(TM) system, the same system used in Xbox matchmaking for Microsoft games.
-Since this is non-commercial, Microsoft permits its use (https://twitter.com/msftresearch/status/504705133901402112).
+Since this is non-commercial, [Microsoft permits its use](https://twitter.com/msftresearch/status/504705133901402112).

 ### Links
 * [Constitution]({% link constitution.md %})